tinygo-org/tinygo-site/content/docs/reference/microcontrollers/itsybitsy-m0.md

 ## Notes

 You can use the USB port to the ItsyBitsy M0 as a serial port. `UART0` refers to this connection.

+The DotStar LED on the ItsyBitsy M0 can be accessed using the [APA102](https://pkg.go.dev/tinygo.org/x/drivers/apa102) driver via a software SPI on the `PA00` and `PA01` pins